rosberry/go-scheduler/README.md

 # Scheduler

-Library to handle scheduled tasks
+This is a library to handle scheduled tasks.
+The task list is stored in the database (GORM).

 # Usage